kannans89/ElmRepo/19_Commands/19_Commands.md

   | NewFactArrived (Result Http.Error String)

 ```

+Onclick of the button `ShowFacts` message is passed to update method.When user types on textbox `Input` message is passsed to update method.Finally if
+Http server response comes `NewFactArrived` message will be passed to update.

 ## Define update method

 Note the update method returns a tuple which have model and command object.When user click on button the command passed is ShowFacts,